Girish-GAP/Logic-Building/C/Problems on Numbers/README.md

 ----
 ## Problem 20
-write a program which accept radius of circle from user and calculate its area.
+Write a program which accept radius of circle from user and calculate its area.
 Consider value fo PI as 3.14 (Area = PI * Radius * Radius) <br />
 Test cases :  <br />
 <pre>
 Input : 5.3    Output : 88.2026